-Key Stage 1 - Curriculum framework for Religious Education non statutory content Pupils should be taught to: Kapow Primary topics Key stage 1 - Year 1 Respectful R&W How did the world begin?
-What do some people believe God looks like?
-What is God's job?
+Kapow Primary topics Key stage 1 - Year 1 Key Stage 1 - Curriculum framework for Religious Education non statutory content Pupils should be taught to: C1 Explore questions about belonging meaning and truth so that they can Respectful R&W How did the world begin?
+What do some people believe God What is God's job?
 Why should we care for the world?
-How do we know that new babies are special?
-Why should we care for others?
-C1.
+How do we know that new babies are Why should we care for others? celebratio tional on lessons onal) looks like? world. special? others: Christmas Easter C1.
 Explore questions about belonging, meaning and truth so that they can express their own ideas and opinions in response using words, music, art or poetry. ~ V V V V C2.
 Find out about and respond with ideas to examples of co-operation between people who are different.
 V V C3.
-Find out about questions of right and wrong and begin to express their ideas and opinions in response.
-V V
+Find out about questions of right and wrong and begin to express their ideas and opinions in response. ~ ~

 Kapow Primary topics Key stage 1 - Year 2 Key Stage 1 - Curriculum framework for Religious Education non statutory content Pupils should be taught to: Respectful R&W Why do we need to give thanks?
 What do candles mean to people?
-How do we know some people have a special connectio n to God?
-What is a prophet?
+How do we know some people feel a special connection to a god?
+What is a prophet ?
 How do some people talk to God?
 Where do some people talk to God?
-A1.
-Recall and name different beliefs and practices, including festivals, worship, rituals and ways of life, in order to find out about the meanings behind them. ~ ~ ~ ~ ~ ~ A2.
-Retell and suggest meanings to some religious and moral stories, exploring and discussing sacred writings and sources of wisdom and recognising the traditions from which they come.
-V ~ ~ V ~ A3.
-Recognise some different symbols and actions which express a community's way of life, appreciating some similarities between communities.
-V ~ V B1.
-Ask and respond to questions about what individuals and communities do, and why, so that pupils can identify what difference belonging to a community might make.
-V ~ ~ V B2.
-Observe and recount different ways of expressing identity and belonging, responding sensitively for themselves.
-V ~ V B3.
-Notice and respond sensitively to some similarities between different religions and worldviews. ~ ~ ~ V ~ V
+Addit celebratio (opti on lessons A1.
+Recall and name different beliefs and practices, including festivals, worship, rituals and ways of life, in order to find out about the meanings behind them. ~ ~ V ~ V ~ ~ ~ A2.
+Retell and suggest meanings to some religious and moral stories, exploring and discussing sacred writings and sources of wisdom and recognising the traditions from which they come. ~ ~ V ~ V ~ V V A3.
+Recognise some different symbols and actions which express a community's way of life, appreciating some similarities between communities. ~ • ~ V ~ B1.
+Ask and respond to questions about what individuals and communities do, and why, so that pupils can identify what difference belonging to a community might make. ~ ~ V ~ V ~ B2.
+Observe and recount different ways of expressing identity and belonging, responding sensitively for themselves. ~ ~ ~ B3.
+Notice and respond sensitively to some similarities between different religions and worldviews. ~ ~ V ~ • ~

-Kapow Primary topics Key stage 1 - Year 2 Key Stage 1 - Curriculum framework for Religious Education non statutory content Pupils should be taught to: Respectful R&W Why do we need to give thanks?
+Kapow Primary topics Key stage 1 - Year 2 Key Stage 1 - Curriculum framework for Religious Education non statutory content Respectf ul R&W Why do we need to give thanks?
 What do candles mean to people?
-How do we know some people have a special connectio n to God?
-What is a prophet?
-How do some people talk to God?
-Where do some people talk to God?
-C1.
+How do we know some people What is a prophet?
+How do some people talk to Where do some people talk to celebratio tional on lessons onal) Pupils should be taught to: feel a special connecti on to a god?
+God?
+God?
+Christmas Easter C1.
 Explore questions about belonging, meaning and truth so that they can express their own ideas and opinions in response using words, music, art or poetry.
-V V V V V C2.
+V • ~ • V ~ C2.
 Find out about and respond with ideas to examples of co-operation between people who are different.
 V C3.
 Find out about questions of right and wrong and begin to express their ideas and opinions in response.
 V